Quart-Addons/quart-babel/docs/index.rst

 Quart-Babel is an extension to `Quart` that adds i18n and i10n support to any :mod:`Quart` application with the help of `babel`_, `pytz`_, and `speaklater`_.
-It has builtin support for date formatting with timezone support as weel as a very simple and friendly interface :mod:`gettext` translations.
-Also, the extension is async compatiable.
-Make sure you read the docs to see what functions are coroutines.
+It has builtin support for date formatting with timezone support as well as a very simple and friendly interface :mod:`gettext` translations.

-This is a fork of `Flask-BabelPlus`, which has been ported over to `Quart` with async features added. `Flask-BabelPlus` is a fork of the offical `Flask-Babel` extension.
+This is a fork of `Flask-BabelPlus`, which has been ported over to `Quart` with middleware added based on ASGI-Babel to be async compatiable. `Flask-BabelPlus` is a fork of the offical `Flask-Babel` extension.

 Quart-Babel comes with the following features:

 1. It is possible to use multiple language catalogs in one Flask application;
 2. Localization domains: your extension can package localization file(s) and use them if necessary;
-3. Does not reload localizations for each request.
+3. Custom selector functions for locale and timezone can be async.
+4. Locales and timezones can be temporary changed.
+5. Locales and timezones can be refreshed.

 You can also pass the localization :mod:`Domain` in the extension initilazation process.

 Quart-Babel is developed on github, `here <https://github.com/Quart-Addons/quart-babel>`_ .